SO: Governance

 Recap Session 5 – Evaluating Our Impact Tuesday 29 April 2025

-• Real-world examples and lessons learned from across the sector
+• Lessons learned from across the sector

-• How to create a culture of learning and reflection within your organisation
+• How to create a culture of learning and reflection

 Founding City Partners